DarioRugg/Wav2VecFinetuning/README.md

 ```

 ## Assets and data:
-All the models logs and datasets are inside the Assets folder (excluded from the git repository)
+All the models and datasets are inside the Assets folder (excluded from the git repository)
 The structure of the folder is the following:

 * Assets
   * Data
-  * Logs
   * Models

+the *Logs* folder is instead outside of *Assets* so that is included on the git repository